veerendra2/endoflife_exporter/README.md

-# End-of-Life Exporter
+# ⏳ End-of-Life Exporter

-A Prometheus exporter to track product versions and their End-of-Life (EOL) dates via the [endoflife.date](https://endoflife.date/docs/api/v1/) API.
-Information is fetched only when Prometheus scrapes `/metrics`.
+A Prometheus exporter that exposes product versions and their End-of-Life (EOL) dates as metrics using the [endoflife.date](https://endoflife.date/docs/api/v1/) API.
+Information is fetched only when Prometheus scrapes the `/metrics` endpoint.

-## Configuration
+## ⚙️ Configuration

-Configure products and release cycles as shown below.
+Configure products and their release cycles as shown below.

-> Always verify names on [endoflife.date](https://endoflife.date/).
-If no release is specified, it defaults to the `latest` available.
+> 💡 Always verify product names on [endoflife.date](https://endoflife.date/).
+If you don't specify a release, it defaults to the `latest` available one.

 ```yaml
 ---